AlessandroTaufer/404-VerticalInnovationHackathon/README.md

 2) Interface by a voice assistant (Google API);

-3)Check wether all the items are in the toolbox or not (NFC);
+3) Check wether all the items are in the toolbox or not (NFC);

-4)Object can produce a loud noise on will to be localized faster;
+4) Object can produce a loud noise on will to be localized faster;

 Team Members:
 Alessandro Taufer, Ivan Valentini, Marco Keppel, Albero Iori.